axtcsq/Tranquil/README.md

 6. Scroll down and click "Settings". click "API" and "Add New"
 7. Add your website's link (you can set as /** first before publishing), set methods to GET,POST,PUT,DELETE,PATCH and copy the key
 8. Open the folder in your IDE
-9. Change all the constant API cors key variables on javascript files to your own key (copies on step 7)
+9. Change all the constant API cors key variables on javascript files to your own key (copied on step 7)
 10. To check on the APIs, download and sign up for postman [here](https://www.postman.com/)
 11. You are all set up!